 Some of the most beautiful days to spend in Cornwall are towards the end of the year.
 Missing the crowds of summer, you are now always able to get a parking space, a table at a restaurant and it is still warm enough to dip your toes in the sea if you really can’t bear the thought of packing your flip flops away for another year.

-With Cornwall Airport Newquay receiving flights from London Gatwick and Manchester on at least a daily basis all year around and regular flights from Dublin and Leeds-Bradford, there are plenty of opportunities to be on the beach within just a couple of hours.
+With Cornwall Airport Newquay receiving flights from London Gatwick and Manchester on at least a daily basis all year around and regular flights from Dublin, there are plenty of opportunities to be on the beach within just a couple of hours.

-So here’s why autumn is best celebrated in Cornwall…and many of the options don’t cost a penny.
+So here’s why autumn & winter is best celebrated in Cornwall…and many of the options don’t cost a penny.

 The beaches are deserted

 Whether it’s bright and sunny or blustery and wild, there is nothing better than a long walk along the beach.
 With so many beaches to choose from you can spend all day there even in colder months.